-- The District Curriculum Council makes decisions by a majority vote. - The District Curriculum Council may include recommendations for an appropriate alternative selection for the materials being requested for reconsideration. - The District Curriculum Council sends their recommendations to the Supervisor of Instructional Resource who forwards the recommendation to the Superintendent or the Superintendent's Designee for consideration. - The Superintendent or the Superintendent's Designee reviews the Instructional and Library Material considering the recommendation of the District Curriculum Council. - The Superintendent or the Superintendent's Designee notifies the Council and the Complainant about the final decision. - The complainant may appeal the Superintendent's decision to the School Board for reconsideration and advisement within 10 days of the decision.
+- The District Curriculum Council may include recommendations for an appropriate alternative selection for the materials being requested for reconsideration. - The District Curriculum Council sends their recommendations to the Supervisor of Instructional Resource who forwards the recommendation to the Superintendent or the Superintendent's Designee for consideration within 5 days of receipt. - The Superintendent or the Superintendent's Designee reviews the Instructional and Library Material considering the recommendation of the District Curriculum Council. - The Superintendent or the Superintendent's Designee notifies the Council and the Complainant about the final decision within 5 days of receipt. - The complainant may appeal the Superintendent's decision to the School Board for reconsideration and advisement within 10 days of the decision.